 Participate in Christ-Centered Advent Activities

 What better way to get toddlers excited about Christmas and Jesus than making fun crafts with them!
 Hands-on activities are great for toddlers because they are fun, interactive and will help them remember the true meaning of Christmas.

 We did this fun, fingerprint “lights” craft last year and wrote a faith saying on it!
 It was so much fun and my daughter still talks about it to this day.

-Other ideas include making baby Jesus crafts, homemade ornaments, painting wood nativity blocks, any type of craft that has to do with keeping Christ in Christmas…
+Other advent activities include making baby Jesus crafts, homemade ornaments, painting wood nativity blocks, any type of craft that has to do with keeping Christ in Christmas…

 Celebrate Advent in The Kitchen

 Christmas is the perfect time for baking lots of treats, right?
 Why not make those yummy treats point back to Jesus!